 FX Slots: Drag & drop FX directly an empty FX Slot, or use the FX Select function to insert FX.

 FX On: Click on FX in the slot to turn it on, which is indicated by the inserted FX unit turning purple.
 Click on it again to turn it off, indicated by the FX turning light grey.

-FX Select: Click on the small white arrow on the right-hand side of the FX slot to reveal the FX drop-down, where FX can be chosen.
-You may also drag & drop FX directly onto an FX Slot from the Files panel.
+FX Select: Click on the small white arrow on the right-hand side of the FX slot to reveal the FX drop-down.
+Click on the parent category to expand the list where FX can be chosen.
+You may also drag & drop FX directly onto an FX Slot from the FX Files panel.

 FX Beats: Displays & allows for adjustment of the currently selected value for time-based FX.
 Click on the small arrows on either side of the timing to cycle through the different timing options.

 Found under the Deck view area, these 3 FX slots apply to each of the 8 Deck Pads and can be used when either a Drum Deck or Samples Deck is selected.Note the FX Header and FX Depth controls are coloured to correspond to the 'Clap' pad in a Drum Deck

 Found under the Scene player, these 3 FX slots apply to the currently selected Deck, but are also applied in addition to Pad FX, where applicable.
 Deck FX are available regardless of the Deck type.
 The FX Header in the Deck FX unit is shown on the far right-hand side of the Deck FX Slots.Flanger and Stereo Pan loaded & enabled on FX slots 1 & 2, on a Clean 808 Drum Kit Drum Deck

 Master FX are found under the Master track waveform, in the Master view, and the FX header in the Master FX is shown on the far right-hand side of the Master FX Slots.

 Using third-party plugins as FX